-18) STEERING WHEEL LOCK LEVER
+16) STEERING WHEEL LOCK KNOB

-(1) The angle of the steering shell can be adjusted forward and backward.
+- (1) The angle of the steering shell can be adjusted forward and backward.

-1 Release : Pull the knob backward.
+- 1 Release: Pull the knob backward.

-2 Lock : Release the knob.
+- 2 Lock : Release the knob.

-19) ENGINE HOOD
+17) ENGINE HOOD

-- (1) Pull the knob on the dashboard and raise the engine hood to open it. - (2) Inspection and maintenance can then be carried out easily.
+- (1) Pull the latch on the engine hood and raise the engine hood to open it.
+Pressed down on the engine hood, latch is easy operate. - (2) Inspection and maintenance can then be carried out easily.